List of state highways in Louisiana (650–699): Louisiana Highway 662

 LA 662 is generally an undivided two-lane highway but widens to a divided four-lane highway in the vicinity of the two interchanges with US 90.

 Louisiana Highway 663

+Louisiana Highway 663 (LA 663) runs 1.87 mi in Bayou L'Ourse.

 Louisiana Highway 664

 Louisiana Highway 664 (LA 664) runs 0.82 mi in a north–south direction along St. Charles Street in Houma, Terrebonne Parish.

 The route begins at LA 311 (Little Bayou Black Drive) and proceeds north along the Houma–Bayou Cane line.
 Almost midway through its route, LA 664 intersects LA 3040 (Tunnel Boulevard), a four-lane highway that runs southeast to northwest through Houma and Bayou Cane.
 At the end of its route, LA 664 intersects eastbound LA 24 (Main Street), crosses a bridge over Bayou Terrebonne, and terminates at westbound LA 24 (Park Avenue).
 LA 664 is an undivided four-lane highway with center turning lane from LA 311 to LA 3040, after which point it narrows to an undivided two-lane highway for the remainder of its route.

 In the pre-1955 state highway system, LA 664 was designated as State Route C-2190.
 LA 664 was created with the 1955 Louisiana Highway renumbering, and its route has remained the same to the present day.